n0-ware/book-of-n0ware/knowledge-base/concepts/docker.md

 # Docker

 ## Description
 "Docker" generally refers to a compute solution known as a "container."
-Containers are an excellent choice for deploying infrastructure to to their lightweight and cross functionality via baked in dependencies.
+Containers are an excellent choice for deploying infrastructure to their lightweight and cross-functionality via baked-in dependencies.
 Containers in Docker are essentially `.tar` files that contain all the information the container needs to run.

 Containers are stored in "registries."
 Running `docker images` on a local system will return the information related to any containers on the system that `docker` knows about.
 The container itself can be referenced using the name or tag.
 - Repository (Name)